thogiti/thogiti.github.io/_posts/2025-02-01-Exploring-DRF-Multi-Resource-Blockchain-Fees.md

 - Network-intensive transactions pay more if network bandwidth is the true bottleneck,
 - No single dimension becomes a hidden choke point where cheap spam can flood the system.

 This article explores why and how to extend Solana’s dynamic fee model to handle all major resource types.
 We’ll show how DRF’s “dominant resource” approach—max-min fairness (MMF) generalized to multiple resources—can naturally merge with the EIP-1559-like fee updates discussed in [Part 1](https://thogiti.github.io/2025/01/31/Modeling-dynamics-fee-mechanism-Solana.html).
-The result?
-A multi-resource mechanism that scales with real-world constraints and automatically prices each transaction based on its actual burden on the network.
+The result is a multi-resource mechanism that scales with real-world constraints and automatically prices each transaction based on its actual burden on the network.

 So if you’re curious about the next leap in blockchain fee mechanism—beyond simple CUs—read on.
 We’ll lay out the theoretical foundations from the [DRF paper (SIGCOMM 2011)](https://amplab.cs.berkeley.edu/wp-content/uploads/2011/06/Dominant-Resource-Fairness-Fair-Allocation-of-Multiple-Resource-Types.pdf), the practical challenges in a blockchain environment, and the benefits of bringing multi-dimensional fairness to unstoppable throughput.